Kingki19/Kingki19/README.md

 | Hobbies | Gaming (Hackers, ~Boom Beach, CoC~), programming, problem-solving (competitive programming and Kaggle competition), prompting |
 | Motto | 1.
 "To be is to do" ~Socrates; 2.
 "Truth is very dark, the light you find comes from within yourself."; 3.
 "Memento Mori" |

+> Most of my apps, i use Python and Streamlit framework because it's easy (i can express and built my app idea alone) and free deployment (in streamlit community cloud).
+I never code locally, that is reason you will see lot of commits in my reposities.

 ![](https://komarev.com/ghpvc/?username=Kingki19&label=visitors)

 Connect with me: